onflow/flow-go/pkg/language/docs/language.md

 ### Optionals

-> 🚧 Status: Optionals are not implemented yet.

 Optionals are values which can represent the absence of a value.
 Optionals have two cases: either there is a value, or there is nothing.

 An optional type is declared using the `?` suffix for another type.
 For example, `Int` is a non-optional integer, and `Int?` is an optional integer, i.e. either nothing, or an integer.